tea2code/fantasy-rts/documentation/plugins/VanillaAction.md

 Load using `frts/ActionHandler` in the `updateModules` section of the load file.

 Will identify itself by the name and type `frts::ActionHandler`.
+It can also be found in the static class `ActionIds`.

 ### Action Manager